zhaochaoyi/zhaochaoyi.github.io/_pages/about.md

 # 🔥 News
 - **2024.02**: 🎉 Our paper "Optimal Impact Portfolios with General Dependence and Marginals" is accepted by ***Operations Research***!
+  + This paper is currently on [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4177277).
   + We characterize the distribution of induced order statistics for general dependence and general marginals of any bivariate random variables, which is used to construct optimal impact portfolios.
   + I won second place in the Best Paper Prize for Young Scholars at the Annual Conference of the Operations Research Society of China (Financial Engineering and Risk Management Branch) in 2023.
 - **2024.01**: I receive my Ph.D. degree in Statistics from Peking University!
 I successfully early graduate for half a year.
 - **2023.12**: I successfully pass my Ph.D. thesis defense!
+  + The title of my Ph.D. thesis (in Chinese) is "Stochastic Models and Statistical Analysis for High-dimensional Multi-factor Models and Induced Order Statistics" (高维多因子模型与伴随次序统计量的随机模型与统计分析).
-  + I am also happy to be the first student to defend my thesis in Zhihua Building, the new building of School of Mathematical Sciences, Peking University.
+  + I am also happy to be the first student to defend my thesis in Zhihua Building, the new building of Peking University School of Mathematical Sciences.
 <table border="0">
     <tr>
         <td><div class="badge">With Prof. Lan Wu</div><img src='images/Defense_WithWu.jpg' alt="sym" width="100%"></td>